Permutation-Avoiding FFT-Based Convolution: 1D problem

-in which $\circ$ denotes the Hadamard, i.e., component-wise product.
-Eq.~\eqref{eq:35} is what we refer to as the permutation-avoiding 1D convolution of $x$ with some $h$ such that $g=\text{DFT}_n(h)$, i.e., $h*x$.
-In a scenario where $g$ is fixed and one wishes to evaluate $\mathcal{F}_g$ for a sequence of inputs $x_1,x_2,\dots\in\mathbb{C}^n$, $\widehat{g}$ is constructed offline, and the online evaluation of $\mathcal{F}_g$ after Eq.~\eqref{eq:35} is index-reversal-free, whereras a standard FFT-based evaluation of the convolution would require \emph{two applications of the index-reversal permutation per evaluation of} $\mathcal{F}_g$.
+Eq.~\eqref{eq:35} is what we refer to as the permutation-avoiding 1D convolution of $x$ with $h$, i.e., $x*h$.
+In~\cite{van1992computational}, this is referred to as \textit{fast convolution}.
+The evaluation of $\mathcal{F}_h$ after Eq.~\eqref{eq:35} is index-reversal-free, whereas a standard FFT-based evaluation of the convolution requires \emph{three applications of the index-reversal permutation per evaluation of} $\mathcal{F}_h$.